nf-core/stableexpression/docs/output.md

 <summary>Output files</summary>

 - `variation_coefficients/`
-  - A file named: `variation_coefficients.csv` which contains an ordered list of the most stable to the least stable genes (the first line being the most stable gene).
+  - An ordered list from the most stable (first line) to the least stable gene in `variation_coefficients.csv`.
+  - All normalized counts (for each gene and each sample) in `all_normalized_counts.csv`.

 </details>